Messaging Trends 2020

 RCS messaging is available in various regions but is based on carrier developed versions, not the Universal Profile such as AT&T and T-Mobile.
 With the release, of Profile Version 2.0 for Advanced RCS Messaging, there is scope for universal adoption across carriers.
 However, there is no work being done currently to make RCS support available on iOS.
 This eliminates a huge user population and can slow the RCS trend in the future if all the iOS users will not be on board.

-SMS is the most common medium of communication used by enterprises all over the world and will remain a key channel for organizations in all verticals in 2020.
-SMS will cover communication, payments, content distribution, video sharing, and more.
+SMS is the most common medium of communication used by enterprises all over the world and has remained a key channel for organizations in all verticals in 2020.
+In the coming times, SMS will cover communication, payments, content distribution, video sharing, and more.
 The future of mobile messaging seems promising.

 Enterprises are also continuously increasing their use of instant messaging.
 It is the second most used mobile messaging medium after SMS.
-The use of other communication channels like outbound voice, email, social media and more will depend on the industry and the target audience.
-It is important for enterprises to have keen insights about the latest marketing trends, understand how customers are changing their communication and use this growth to enhance their customer communications.
+The use of other communication channels like outbound voice, email, and social media will depend on the industry and the target audience.
+It is important for enterprises to have keen insights about the latest marketing trends, understand how customer behaviours are changing, and use this growth to enhance their business communication.